timurco/SimpleConversion/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the CC BY-NC License - see the [LICENSE] file for details.

 [LICENSE]: https://github.com/timurco/SimpleConversion/blob/main/LICENSE